Consultant and Lobbyist

 He was a member of the 1988 Leadership Kansas class and traveled to Haiti on a two-week church mission trip in 1990.
 He has been a member of the K-State Alumni Association Board of Directors and the KSU Foundation Board of Trustees.
 He is past president of the KSU Journalism Advisory Committee.
-He is also past president of the Newspaper Association Managers, an organization of press association managers representing newspapers in the United States and Canada, and is a member of the Kansas Sunshine Coalition for Open Government and the Kansas Client Protection Fund board of directors.
+He is also past president of the Newspaper Association Managers, an organization of press association managers representing newspapers in the United States and Canada and is a member of the Kansas Sunshine Coalition for Open Government.

 In 2019, he was inducted into the Kansas Newspaper Hall of Fame.

 He and his wife, Lucinda, established an endowed scholarship fund in 2010 through the Kansas Newspaper Foundation that annually awards a $1,500 scholarship to a journalism student at K-State.